Amateur Radio Station – G4TFU

 Amateur radio should not be confused with Citizens Band (CB) radio.
 It is an international regulated hobby which requires study and the passing of exams in order to obtain a licence to experiment and operate a radio station in specific parts of the radio frequency bands.
 There is a progressive licencing system designed to help people enter the hobby from any age by completing their training in progressive steps.

 I have been a licenced radio amateur for many years.
 My main interest is operating using low power in the HF section (1.8MHz to 30.0 MHz) of the amateur band.
 We “Hams” call this QRP operating and my favourite transmission mode is Morse code which we term CW.
-I am a member of both the G-QRP Club and of our national rganisation The Radio Society of Great Britain.
+I am a member of South Manchester Radio and Computing Club, the G-QRP Club and of our national organisation The Radio Society of Great Britain.

 I make some of my own equipment and enjoy electronic construction, particularly experimenting and burning up the latest components whilst trying to turn them into radio transceivers – I occasionally succeed!!